BenjaminBossan/code-checker/README.md

 * Treemap tiles are sized by *log(lines)*.
 * Colour by any metric – complexity, expressions, statements, lines, type coverage, code duplication.
 * Hover for a quick tooltip, click for full source code
+* Open the selected file at the right line in your editor via the detail pane (hover the question mark for details)

 ![Example](screenshot.png)